With new momentum, Romney accuses Obama of hiding

 The former Massachusetts governor cited remarks by Obama to Russian President Dmitry Medvedev last week that embarrassed the U.S. president when they were caught on camera.
 Obama assured the Russian leader that he would have "more flexibility" to work on missile defense after the November 6 election.

 "He is intent on hiding.
 You and I will have to do the seeking," Romney said in a speech to a conference of news executives.
-Romney, who is known for his stiffness on the campaign trail, seemed relaxed while giving remarks that focused exclusively on Obama rather than his Republican rivals.
+Romney seemed relaxed throughout his speech, which focused exclusively on Obama rather than his Republican rivals.

 Romney was speaking at the same conference where Obama attacked him on Tuesday in comments that gave a clear signal that the general election campaign is effectively under way.